HughWarrington/SymPortal_wiki/Running-SymPortal.md

 ***

 ### Data output - independent of submission or analysis
 Count tables for ITS2 sequence and ITS2 type profile abundances are output automatically during data submission and analyses, respectively.
 However, these count tables may also be output independent of a submission or analysis.
+Corresponding plots will also be output.

 To output only the ITS2 sequence count table (i.e. equivalent to the count table output after a data_set submission):